Flibio/WinterWonderland/README.md

 ###I downloaded Winter Wonderland, but nothing changed on my server!

 Winter Wonderland is a special plugin.
 Its features are only enabled certain days in the year.
 On December 18<sup>th</sup>, Winter Wonderland will automagically enable on your server!
 The features will disappear on January 1<sup>st</sup>, only to be seen again at the same time next year!
+Winter Wonderland can be configured to be always enabled.

 ###This plugin sounds cool!
 Where can I download it?

 You can find the download link directly below!

+###What are all of the configuration options and commands?

+**Commands:**
+&nbsp; `/winter` - Disables snow placement for the player who ran the command &nbsp;&nbsp;&nbsp; Permission: `winter.toggle`

+**Configuration:**
+&nbsp; File Location: `config/WinterWonderland/config.conf` &nbsp; Set `ignore-date` to `enabled` if you want Winter Wonderland to be always enabled.

 ---